William D. Block Memorial Law Library

 Center for Self-Representation (CSR)

 The Center is both a virtual and a physical location offering information to people who want to represent themselves in court cases in Lake County, Illinois.
 Information and forms are provided for numerous topic areas and available on the CSR website and in the William D. Block Law Memorial Library, 18 N. County Street, Waukegan, IL.
-Paper-based Digests are available in the Law Library with text information, forms, and key cites.
 The Center for Self-Representation does not replace the counsel of a licensed attorney.

 Circulation of Materials